-3.5 Required Letter of Support
+3.5 Required Board Resolution

-All applications must be accompanied by a letter or resolution of support from the local government where the project will occur (this includes projects submitted by local government staff).
-Organizations should contact the local government well in advance of the WCQI application deadline.
-If you are unclear about how to obtain a letter of support, please contact your local government.
+All applications must be accompanied by a resolution of support from the organization's local government council or board (this includes projects submitted by local government staff.
+All projects must receive support from their council/board).
+Organizations should contact the local government in the area where the project will take place for agenda consideration at a board/council meeting well in advance of the WCQI application deadline.
+If you are unclear about how to obtain a supporting resolution, please contact your local government.
+Letters of support from board or council members or staff do not qualify as resolutions of support from a local government.